emerging-welfare/ie-tools-test-on-India-b1/README.md

 **Note:** README is under construction to be updated wrt the current version of this repo.

-# Information Extraction Tools Test
+# Information Extraction Tools Test on India News Data
 This repo consists of scripts to test existing named-entity recognition tools (such as StanfordNER, Spacy, ...) in order to determine baseline models for EMW project in Koc University, Istanbul.